shupershuff/Diablo2RLoader/README.md

 3. This will open the command prompt with it set in the path of where you've saved the script.
 4. Next copy and paste the following into CMD:
 	SET var=%cd%
-	"C:\Windows\Microsoft.NET\Framework\v4.0.30319\vbc.exe" /target:winexe /out:"%var%\SetText.exe" "%var%\SetText.bas" /verbose
+	"C:\Windows\Microsoft.NET\Framework\v4.0.30319\vbc.exe" /target:winexe /out:"%var%\SetText.exe" "%var%\SetTextv2.bas" /verbose
 5. This should compile SetText.exe.
 This is used to give the Diablo windows a unique name once it's initialized.

-See this site for more information on what this does: https://stackoverflow.com/questions/39021975/changing-title-of-an-application-when-launching-from-command-prompt/39033389#39033389
+See this site for more information on what this does, this contains the original version and the updated version that I've made: https://stackoverflow.com/questions/39021975/changing-title-of-an-application-when-launching-from-command-prompt/39033389#39033389

 # What's Next #
 If there's something you want to see added or improved then let me know.
 Future updates may include:<br>